voxel51/fiftyone/docs/source/user_guide/using_datasets.rst

 Temporal detection
 ------------------

-The |TemporalDetection| class represents a temporal detection occuring during a specified range of frames in a video.
+The |TemporalDetection| class represents an event occuring during a specified range of frames in a video.

 The :attr:`label <fiftyone.core.labels.TemporalDetection.label>` attribute
 stores the detection label, and the